An isomorphism of motivic Galois groups: Almost smooth pairs

 with differentials given by the canonical ``restriction'' morphism (the unit of an adjunction) with a suitable sign:

 There is a canonical morphism

-(the totalization functor is applied levelwise; up to canonical isomorphism it doesn't matter whether $\tots$ or $\totp$ is used).
-We claim that it is a stable $(\A^{1},\tau)$-local equivalence, and the target is projective stable $(\A^{1},\tau)$-fibrant.

-For the first claim, one can use conservativity of the couple $(j^{*},\dL i^{*})$, $i:Z\inj X$ being the closed immersion.
-It is obvious that $j^{*}$ applied to~\eqref{eq:asp-resolution} is an equivalence while in the case of $\dL i^{*}$ it is an easy induction argument on the number of irreducible components of $Z$.
-For the second claim, we need to prove two things, namely that the target is levelwise projective $(\A^{1},\tau)$-fibrant, and an $\Omega$-spectrum.
-For the first of these, fix a level $n$ and set $E=\mathbf{E}_{n}$.
-We know that for each $l$, $K_{l}(E)$ is $\tau$-fibrant hence so is $K(E)$ by~\cite[Lemma~5.20]{choudhury-gallauer:dg-hty}.
-The same argument shows that $K(E)$ is $\A^{1}$-local.
+(the totalization functor is applied levelwise; up to canonical isomorphism it doesn't matter whether $\tots$ or $\totp$ is used), and we claim that this is a projective stable $(\A^{1},\tau)$-fibrant resolution.
+In other words, we claim that \begin{enumerate}[label=(\alph*)] \item \eqref{eq:asp-resolution} is a stable $(\A^{1},\tau)$-local equivalence, \item $K(\mathbf{E})$ is levelwise projective $(\A^{1},\tau)$-fibrant, and \item $K(\mathbf{E})$ is an $\Omega$-spectrum. \end{enumerate} \begin{proof}[Proof of~\ref{cl:asp-motives-equivalence}] One can use conservativity of the couple $(j^{*},\dL i^{*})$, $i:Z\inj X$ being the closed immersion.
+It is obvious that $j^{*}$ applied to~\eqref{eq:asp-resolution} is an equivalence while in the case of $\dL i^{*}$ it is an easy induction argument on the number of irreducible components of $Z$. \end{proof}